 If you have seen these symptoms in the behavior of a family member or friend or are currently experiencing them yourself, do not wait to get help from professional addiction treatment services.
 The longer you go without treatment, the greater the chance of an overdose.

-What Is Involved In Brevital Addiction Treatment?
+What is Involved in Brevital Addiction Treatment?

 During detox, someone can expect to experience uncomfortable, sometimes painful withdrawal symptoms.
 Similar to benzodiazepines, barbiturate withdrawal has some of the more dangerous, unpleasant, and potentially lethal withdrawal symptoms.
-This is why the first step of Brevital addiction treatment should be not only detoxing but doing so in the care of an experienced medical detox team.
+This is why the first step of Brevital addiction treatment should not only be detoxing but doing so in the care of an experienced medical team.

 Once someone has finished detoxing and their withdrawal symptoms have passed, Brevital addiction treatment should continue in the form of an addiction recovery program.
 Depending on factors like addiction severity, relapse potential, and physical and mental health, they may benefit more from either living onsite at a facility in an inpatient program or commuting to treatment sessions as part of an outpatient program.

 During treatment, clients generally work with their therapist to devise a treatment plan that has been customized with the treatments and therapies that will be most useful in helping them understand their Brevital addiction and work toward being able to manage it more effectively and avoid relapse.
-Some common treatment elements include behavioral therapy, dual diagnosis treatment, holistic therapy, medication-assisted treatment, and relapse prevention planning.
+Some common treatment elements include cognitive behavioral therapy, dual diagnosis treatment, holistic therapy, medication-assisted treatment, and relapse prevention planning.

-How Dangerous Is Brevital?
+How Dangerous is Brevital?

 The dangers of Brevital are fairly apparent in the fact that it is rarely ever prescribed, as even taking it as directed can lead to potentially serious health problems.
 It has negative interactions with other medications and can result in lethal side effects such as: